greghuc/chrome-isolated-extension-iframe-reuse/README.md

 # What is this?
 This project is a Chrome-browser extension.
+It tests that extension content-scripts correctly run in web-pages loaded inside iframes.
+An iframe is created, either on the extension's background page, or on a visible tab.
+The iframe loads two web-pages in sequence
-It tests the interaction between an extension background-script and a content-script running inside a webpage.
-The webpage is loaded inside an iframe on the extension's background page.
-On webpage load, the content-script runs, opens a port, and sends a message back to the extension's background (value of document.body.outerHTML).
-Chrome 47 behaves as expected: message is received.
+(by setting iframe.src).
+On web-page load, an extension content-script runs, opens a port, and sends message back to the extension's background script (value of document.title).
+We expect to see a message received from each loaded web-page.
+Chrome 50 behaves as expected.

 To run this extension, and review the message-passing:
 * Download this extension (git clone..)